Caregivers Helping an Aging Loved One by Health Promotion

 - Incorporating a healthy diet with plenty of fruits, vegetables, and lean protein

-- A physical fitness routine that includes 3 days of thirty minutes of moderate activity per week.
+- A physical fitness routine that includes thirty minutes of moderate activity at least three times per week.

 - Drinking plenty of fluids (almost half of your body weight in pounds per day)

-There are many ways to improve your client's intellectual wellbeing by providing mentally stimulating activities that further his or her education.
+There are many ways to improve your client's intellectual well-being is to offer mentally stimulating activities that further his or her education.

 You can provide intellectual experiences such as:

-- Provide learning experiences like guitar or piano lessons, community classes, or cooking experiences.
+- Learning experiences like guitar or piano lessons, community classes, or cooking experiences.

 - Scheduling field trips to interesting locations like history museums, art galleries, musical performances, the zoo, and plays

-- Find lectures or meetings with interesting people and experts in their fields like artists, musicians, professors, or politicians
+- Lectures or meetings with experts in their fields like artists, musicians, professors, or politicians

-- Provide a library of books, music, and movies.
+- A library of books, music, and movies.

 Self-determination theory says that people have three basic psychological needs: